 Use Order.co to improve vendor performance

 Maintaining strong vendor performance is an important and complex aspect of procurement.
 Procurement software like Order.co makes the process easier by centralizing your procurement process in one data-rich, easy-to-use platform.
-This makes every aspect of procurement easier to manage, from selection and onboarding to vendor evaluation and scorecard-building.
 Order.co offers:

-- Historical data on purchases and pricing to inform price benchmarking, procurement planning, forecasting, and future contracts
+- Historical data on purchases to inform price benchmarking, procurement planning, forecasting, and future contracts

 - Access to thousands of high-quality vendors for more competitive pricing and vendor selection in every supply category